SocialGouv/e2esdk/docs/docs/cryptography/authentication.md

 - The response body
 - The recipient user ID who performed the request
 - The recipient client ID
+- The recipient device ID
+- The recipiend session ID
 - The recipient signature public key

 The client can then verify the validity of the response before handling the